 Kirkcudbright’s Silvercraigs Caravan Park

-An unusual place to camp in that it’s a small green hillock perched in a residential area overlooking the picturesque town of Kirkcudbright (Kirkoobree, by the way).
+Silvercraigs Caravan Park is an unusual place to camp in that it’s a small green hillock perched in a residential area overlooking the picturesque town of Kirkcudbright (Kirkoobree, by the way).
 A bit like the municipal sites you get in France, it’s community-run and the (low) fees help pay for projects and activities in the town.

 Facilities are basic (although there’s free wifi, 16amp hook-ups and a laundry area).
 There are only a few flat pitches, but it couldn’t be in a better spot for strolling down to town for the harbour views, art trail, Scottish nights and the host of other summer festivities.
 Again, there’s nowhere fantastic to eat (despite the opening or a promising-looking, highly disappointing new café and cookery school), but it’s a lovely little town with gorgeous countryside, bays and beaches all around.